 September 2013 saw the long awaited start of recording the new album.
 In October the drum tracks were finished, in late November the rhythm guitar tracks were finished and in December most of the lead tracks were done.
 During January 2014 all remaining vocals, leads and bass tracks were recorded, and the album was mixed and mastered.
-"Tears from the Grave" will be released at the end of April, like the two previous albums, by Metal On Metal Records.
+"Tears from the Grave" will be released at the end of April (precisely on April 25th 2014), like the two previous albums, by Metal On Metal Records.

-Meanwhile MORTALICUM have been confirmed for 2 festivals: Doom over Scania on March 28th and 29th in Hässleholm and Malmö respectively, where they will share the stage with SORCERER, STONEGRIFF, VOID MOON, HANDS OF ORLAC and NYMF, and Springdoom Depression VI festival on April 5th in Vienna, where they will play with ATLANTEAN KODEX, STONEGRIFF, EVANGELIST and COSMIC WASTELAND.
+Meanwhile MORTALICUM appeared at 2 festivals: Doom over Scania on March 28th and 29th in Hässleholm and Malmö respectively, where they shared the stage with SORCERER, STONEGRIFF, VOID MOON, HANDS OF ORLAC and NYMF, and Springdoom Depression VI festival on April 5th in Vienna, where they played with ATLANTEAN KODEX, STONEGRIFF, EVANGELIST and COSMIC WASTELAND.